jbouffard/geopyspark/docs/guides/layers.rst

 Combining Bands of Two Or More Layers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The :meth:`~geopyspark.geotrellis.combine_bands.combine_bands` method will concatenate the
+The ``combine_bands`` method will concatenate the bands of values that share a
-bands of values that share a key between two or more layers.
-Thus, the resulting layer will
+key between two or more layers.
+Thus, the resulting layer will contain a new
-contain a new ``Tile`` for each shared key where the ``Tile`` will contain all of the bands
+``Tile`` for each shared key where the ``Tile`` will contain all of the bands
 from the given layers.

 The order in which the layers are passed into ``combine_bands`` matters.
 Where the resulting